peterdemin/imgchkr/task.md

 make test # runs unit tests on the various modules make server # will run the service locally to allow the evaluator to access the service via curl commands
 ```

-In addition to a working solution, please include a README.md file with at least the following topics addressed.
-If you can think of more topics to discuss feel free to add them!